How to Donate on Giving Tuesday: 10 Ways to Help

 - Heifer is committed to teaching people sustainable farming techniques in communities around the world.
 Their aim is to end world hunger and poverty while empowering women to become active contributors to society at the same time.

-- Longhopes Donkey Shelter takes in and cares for donkeys when their owners can no longer provide them proper food and shelter.
+- Longhopes Donkey Shelter takes in and cares for unwanted donkeys to give them proper food and shelter.
 They also put donkeys up for adoption to help them find new, loving homes.

-3. Start an online fundraiser for a friend in need
+7. Start an online fundraiser for a friend or family member in need

 Giving Tuesday has traditionally existed to support nonprofits and charities.
-That said, if you have friends or family members who are in need of financial assistance, why not start a free online fundraiser for them?
-Just be sure to check-in with your friend before you begin your fundraiser to make sure they’d like you to raise money for them.
+That said, if you have friends or family members who are in need of emergency financial assistance, why not start an online fundraiser for them?
+Just be sure to check in with your friend or loved one before you begin your fundraiser to make sure they’d like you to raise money for them.
+If you get the go-ahead, rally your community for Giving Tuesday to help give extra support to your friend or loved one.

-If you don’t have time to research which charity is best for you, consider donating to a charity like GoFundMe.org.
-Through GoFundMe.org, you can choose a cause that is close to your heart.
-GoFundMe will then donate your funds to verified fundraisers around the world that support the cause you selected.
+If you don’t have time to research which charity is best for you, consider donating to a GoFundMe Cause organized by GoFundMe.org.
+GoFundMe Causes makes it easy by taking the guesswork out.
+All you have to do is choose a cause that is close to your heart.
+GoFundMe will then donate your funds to verified fundraisers and charities around the world that support the cause you selected.
 Passionate about animal rescue?
 Make a contribution to animal rescue causes.
 As a bonus, a donation to GoFundMe.org is tax-deductible.
+Other GoFundMe Causes include:

 Think about causes and organizations that have made an impact on your life.
 Do you have special memories from your childhood, playing soccer behind the local YMCA?
 You could donate to the YMCA directly and help younger generations make similar memories.